 By ritual, I mean a set of daily / weekly actions that will help you reach your goals.
 Not sacrificing a goat or something.
 Define actions that will help you achieve a goal and make them into a habit.
 I personally use the Streaks app to help me keep track of everything I want to get done.
 For instance, I want to make it to the gym at least 4 times a week, read at least 3 nights a week, and make my bed every day (there’s a lifehack in making your bed).
 The reminders in Streak, as well as the haptic rumble you get when completing a task, help keep me on track.

 As tough as it can be, being positive and optimistic has been my best weapon against life’s pitfalls.
 The best countermeasure for a failed project, an ended relationship, or a missed opportunity is to look at your future with confidence.
 One tip is to force yourself to smile (and hold it), even when you don’t feel like it.
 This tricks your brain into feeling better about your situation.
 Give it a try! …Good job, now you’ve weirded out everyone in the coffee shop.
-But it’s okay, I’ll bet you’re a bit happier.
+But it’s okay, I’ll bet you’re a bit happier, right?

 If you’re anything like me, chances are you’re not sleeping enough.
 If you don’t get your full 7 or 8 hours, it’ll massively affect your mood and your productivity.
 I use the Sleep Cycle app to track my sleep quality and make sure I’m getting fully rested.
 It keeps track of your movement and breathing to tell if you’ve hit REM sleep and how often you’re tossing and turning.
 Then, it’ll tell you how long you slept, the quality of sleep, how long you were in bed for, and more.
 There’s seriously an app for everything isn’t there?